 BGY or the other airport in Milan are larger and have better flight times, but it can be super inconvenient.
 For starters then you have to take the bus into the city which took us around an hour.
 Then the trains were delayed and running on Italian time so that delayed us further.
 Out of Milan we also couldn’t get a straight train connection so then we had to switch trains part way through.
 It was just a shitshow all the way around.

 I would recommend flying into Genoa (GOA) instead because its a lot closer.
 The flight times are less convenient/frequent, but its less of a hassle than flying into Milan.
-Then you’ll take a taxi to their translation and take a train directly down into whatever city you are staying in.
+Then you’ll take a taxi to their train station and take a train directly down into whatever city you are staying in.

 Try and make sure your flight gets in no later than 7:00 p.m. so you have time to take a train into the area.
 Any later than that and you could be stuck in Genoa for the night.
 Everything in Cinque Terre closes around 10:00 so you will have trouble getting a bite to eat or checking into your hotel.